|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 6. Northwest Metro Alliance (a partnership between Allina Health and HealthPartners)

 7. Hennepin Healthcare System (Hennepin County Medical Center Hospital and Clinics)

-Combined, these eight providers deliver better care at a lower cost to 130,000 Minnesotans enrolled in Medical Assistance.
+Combined, these nine providers deliver better care at a lower cost to 145,000 Minnesotans enrolled in Medical Assistance.

 MS 62U.02 Payment Restructuring; Quality Incentive Payments

 MS 62U.04 Payment Reform; health care Costs; Quality Outcomes

 Report/Rate this page